Updated: May 21, 2020 10:53:09 am

 After the movie title, we meet Anandan (Mohanlal), a young actor trying to make it big in the film world.
 Ratnam shows the audience the struggles and aspirations of Anandan in a collection of vignettes.
 By end of this stretch, Anandan has landed his first movie as a lead actor.
 Next, we see a train coming out of a tunnel and Anandan is riding the footboard of the train.
 Anandan was that boy in the opening sequence and this film is about his journey.

-Ratnam was in top form as a visual director while making Iruvar.
+Ratnam was in top form as a visual director in Iruvar.
 This film towered over all the other beautiful films that he had made until then.
 And it remains one of the best-made Indian movies of the 20th century.
 However, this film was not encouraged by the audience when it opened in cinemas during the Pongal holiday of 1997.

 Iruvar (The Duo) is also the story about Tamizhchelvan (Prakash Raj), a young Tamil writer and poet, who would rise through the ranks to become a very powerful member of the Dravidian Movement in Tamil Nadu in the post-independent India.
 He is also struggling and trying to find a foothold in the film industry as a writer.
 Not just in reshaping Tamil Nadu politics, but he would also play a vital role in strengthening Anandan’s acting career with his dialogues that would make a legend out of an ordinary man.